xertSuns1/braiins/open/hw/zynq-io-am1-s9/README.md

 Register allows to set baudrate in range of 763 Bd/s to 3.125 MBd/s.

 ### Work Time Delay Register (WORK_TIME)
-Work time delay register defines value of modulo counter used for generation of synchronization pulses for submitting control and work frames.
+Work time delay register defines value of modulo counter used for generation of synchronization pulses for submitting command and work frames.
 Register is 32-bit width but only 24 LSBs are used for modulo counter.

 Delay is defined by equation: